-The Remuneration Committee as outlined above in Section 6 is responsible for advising the Board on the level of compensation to be allocated to every business area.
+The Remuneration Committee is responsible for advising the Board on the level of compensation to be allocated to every business area.
 To avoid any potential conflicts arising, the Board ultimately decides the level of compensation to be awarded and to whom.